joegenius98/AlphaGoLite/README.md

 Otherwise, simply get rid of the `import .django_secrets ...` statement in [`settings.py`](play_go_web_app/play_go_web_app/settings.py) and the corresponding variables and make the secret key an empty string. `ALLOWED_HOSTS` can just be an empty list.

 **Note: [`Docker`](https://www.docker.com/get-started) is needed no matter if you run the Docker way or the local way.
-You need Docker at least for installing `redis`, which enables socket functionality.**
+You need Docker at least for installing `redis`, which enables web socket functionality.**

 ## Docker Way